qasimnauman/coffee_shop/README.md

 ## Technologies Used

 - **Flutter** for the development of the Application
-- **Dart** programming language which serves as the backbone of Flutter
+- **Dart** programming lanuage which serves as the backbone of flutter
-- **Firebase** for the secure authentication of the users, and effective data storage and retrieval
+- **Firebase** for the secure authentication of the users, and effective data storage and retrival

 ## Getting Started